Leo3418/HBWHelper/CONTRIBUTING.md

 everyday testing.
 In fact, we really encourage you to do this because the client you start from IDE can have different behaviors from the standalone Minecraft client you installed as a program.
-For example, any code that deals with regular expressions does not seem to work on the standalone client.
+For example, any code that processes strings with the section sign (`§`) does not work on the standalone client, though it works on the client opened from IDE.
 Open up a terminal (on GNU/Linux or macOS), a Windows PowerShell console (on Windows), or a Command Prompt window (on Windows).
 Navigate to the folder of your project.